-The delivery of RSE is monitored by Mr J Kennedy the Assistant Headteacher with responsibility for this area through the academy's quality assurance processes for Personal Development.
+The delivery of RSE is monitored by the Assistant Headteacher with responsibility for this area through the academy's quality assurance processes for Personal Development.
 This includes observation of RSE sessions delivered by academy staff as well as external providers and visitors.
 Materials and resources used by academy staff, external providers and visitors are quality assured with a focus upon ensuring they are sensitive and age-appropriate.
 Additionally, for external providers and visitors, materials and resources are quality assured to make sure that they are in line with the academy's RSE policy and statutory requirements.
-Outcomes of RSE delivery are evaluated on an on-going basis and in line with school improvement planning, to ensure compliance with statutory requirements and to assess the effectiveness of the programme. (e.g. learning walks, observations, work scrutiny).
-Pupils' development in RSE is monitored by class teachers as part of our internal assessment systems.
+Outcomes of RSE delivery are evaluated on an on-going basis and in line with school improvement planning, to ensure compliance with statutory requirements and to assess the effectiveness of the programme.

-This policy will be reviewed annually by the Assistant Headteacher with responsibility for RSE Mr J Kennedy, Assistant Headteacher annually.
+This policy will be reviewed annually by the Assistant Headteacher with responsibility for RSE.
 At every review, the policy will be submitted to the Local Governing Body for approval.